Content

 Grid capacity

 Planning for the further development of grid capacity is based on scenarios that consider future target values for generation technologies and consumer groups, taking into account the transformation of the energy system with regard to the energy transition.
 Important strategic grid expansion work continues to be affected by lengthy approval procedures due to large numbers of objections.
 This makes it more difficult to eliminate grid congestion.
 As far as approval processes are concerned, Swissgrid relies above all on dialogue with affected parties.
 However, given that the acceptance of overhead lines is often low, Swissgrid still has to factor in objections and delayed approval processes.
+The «Grid express» proposal (revision of the Electricity Act), which the Federal Council submitted for consultation at the end of June 2024, is a particularly positive development.
+The corresponding dispatch should be referred to Parliament in the spring of 2025.
+The revision is intended to speed up approval processes for the renovation and expansion of the grids.
+This new provision should also be welcomed in the interests of a needs-based, environmentally friendly and economically efficient high-voltage and extra-high-voltage grid.

 The progressive ageing of existing components represents another risk to grid capacity.
 Swissgrid therefore systematically records the condition of its plants and plans modernisation measures accordingly.